coolhanw/ope_mnar/README.md

 # Off-Policy Evaluation under Nonignorable Monotone Missingness

 This repository is the official implementation of paper "Off-Policy Evaluation under Nonignorable Monotone Missingness".
-The code will be ready soon.